dominant-strategies/quai-nginx/README.md

 ## Background Knowledge

-Quai Network is a multi-shard layer-1 protocol.
-Each shard within the network operates as an independent blockchain, with periodic linkages to other shards.
-Because each of the shards operate independently, any data and information requests from external parties must be routed to the correct shard.
+Quai Network is a sharded layer-1 protocol where shards operate as an independent blockchains that periodically creates links to other shards in order to trustlessly transfer state.
+Since shards operate independently, all data requested from or submitted to the network must be routed to the correct shard.

 `quai-nginx` provides a standard routing protocol to request data from the correct shard.
 The current supported shards are as follows: